kristiewirth/customer-analysis/README.md

 #### Project Goals

-* Customer segmentation
-  * Which groups generate the most revenue?
+* Which group of customers generate the most revenue?
-  * What factors are most predictive of revenue from each group?
-  * Use this information to create custom marketing/landing pages/pricing for each group
-* Reducing support tickets
-  * What factors are most predictive of low numbers of support tickets?
-  * Use this information for identifying high value, low involvement customers
+* Which will generate more revenue - many small purchases with little support work or a few large purchases with many hours of support work needed?
+* What factors contribute to a customer being more likely to be more profitable?

 #### Planned Methods

   * Obtaining data - used a combination of API's and direct downloads to obtain the data from the above sources
-  * Customer segmentation - KMeans clustering
-  * Profit predictions per cluster
+  * Predicting type of license bought
     * Regression analysis
     * KNeighbors
     * Decision trees
-    * SVR (linear kernel)
+    * SVC (linear kernel)
     * SGD

 #### Technologies Used